bartosz-bear/notebooks/python/asyncio.md

 asyncio.run(main())
 ```

+## HANDLING KEYBOARD EXCEPTIONS

+- CTRL+C will cancel running task, asyncio will raise `asyncio.CancelledError` and later it will also raise `KeyboardInterrupt`
+- keyboard cancellations are executed using special implementation of `signal.SIGINT`, which is a signal from keyboard to the runner

 ## FUTURE

 - `Future` is a container the result of asynchronous operation (eg. coroutine), similar to JavaScript's Promise